JNCressey/JNCressey.github.io/blogs/osrswiki/modulefairycode.md

 The original output was a `<span>` node containing the stylised code, so my first version was to add the location as a `title` arttribute to that node.
 This worked when hovering the mouse over a fairy code.
 But this approach had some issues:
 1. There was no visual indication that the extra information was there.
-2. It didn't work on touch screens.
-3. I read that using the `title` attribute in this way isn't accessible to assistive technologies.
+2. I read that using the `title` attribute in this way isn't accessible to assistive technologies.

 Instead of using the title attribute, now, the original styled `<span>` node is put within an `<abbr>` node.
 This allowed the issues to be addressed:
 1. By default, these visually show a dotted underline and the cursor has a question mark when pointing at the node.
-2. Now that the `<abbr>` node causes the location name to appear popped out of the node, it also worked on mobile when tapping on the fairy code.
-Although it only worked when the mobile requested the desktop site, it still didn't work when viewing the mobile site.
-3. The `aira-label` text is set for assistive technologies to read out both the fairy code and the location name.
+2. The `aira-label` text is set for assistive technologies to read out both the fairy code and the location name.

 There were a couple of complications to fix.
 * Sometimes, a code that doesn't have a location assigned is used within a combination code.
 I made the module simply return the original version of the fairy code `<span>` node when a location name wasn't defined.
 This also has the benefit of being a safe fallback when a new fairy code is added to the game and is mentioned in an article before the location name is added to the module.